Do you shoot digital or film? What kind of camera(s) do you use?

 I have my film developed at a local lab, where the negatives are scanned directly to a CD for me.
 The images are then ready to be posted on my blog.
 I also scan some negatives myself using my own Epson V700 scanner or an Imacon scanner (mostly for high-res images for clients or projects).

+In NYC, my preferred lab is Bleecker St. Photo or LTI, but I use other labs depending on budget, timing, type of film and the nature of the photos.
 In London, I recommend the Snappy Snaps in Covent Garden.
-In NYC, my preferred lab is LTI and Bleecker St. Photo, but I use a variety of labs depending on budget, timing, type of film and the nature of the photos.

 Can I post your photos on my blog/tumblr/website?